goodalexander/goodalexander.github.io/_posts/2023-08-10-enlightened-hedonism.md

 layout:     post
 title:      Enlightened Hedonism
 date:       2023-08-10 11:21:29
-summary:    mental models for those pursuing Faustian bargains with future Intelligence
+summary:    a philosophy for simple folk pursuing Faustian bargains with future Intelligence
 ---

 All things are either addictive, or non addictive.